NBC 10 aired this short feature on the Sunrise "Show us Something Good" Show!

 We visited the beautiful statue of Peace Run Founder, Sri Chinmoy, offering our prayers for peace along with our gratitude for a wonderful Oneness-Home Peace Run day in Rhode Island!

-Torch carried by Harita Davies(NZ),
+Torch carried by Harita Davies(New Zealand),

 Accompanied by Dee Bird, Brian Mulligan, Jeff Mutter